-The teachings of the Orthodox Church place incredible importance on the Bible, but not in the way most Protestants would probably expect.
+The teachings of the Orthodox Church place incredible importance on the Bible, but not in the way most Protestants probably expect.
 During every service celebrated in the Church, the priest, deacon, chanter, and choir read aloud portions of the Bible.
-The Bible is an integral part of Orthodox spiritual life; however, it is not the only part, nor is it arguably the “most important.”
+Holy Scripture is an integral part of Orthodox spiritual life; however, it is not the only part, nor is it arguably the “most important.”

 Is Orthodox worship based on the Bible?

-Orthodox worship is also very Scriptural; it is a mosaic of quotations, paraphrases, references, and allusions.
+Absolutely!
+Many times the NT tells us that Jesus, Paul and others worshiped together regularly.
+Orthodox worship is highly liturgical (communal, organized, ceremonial, and done decently and in order) and reflects depictions of worship in the Old Testament and Book of Revelation.
+Our worship is also very Scriptural; it is a mosaic of quotations, paraphrases, references, and allusions.
 It is, quite literally, “to pray the Bible!”

 Apart from the fact that we worship in English, and sometimes use modern harmonies with our ancient melodies, our services are identical to those of the early Christian Church.
-For that reason our worship sometimes seems a bit “strange” to Protestant and Roman Catholic visitors.
+We can thank Holy Tradition for that.
+For this reason our worship sometimes seems a bit “strange” to Protestant and Roman Catholic visitors.

 Read More >> 8 Things to Expect In An Orthodox Church